Gerber-Shiu Theory for Discrete Risk Processes in a Regime Switching Environment: Risk Models and Gerber-Shiu Function

-\begin{Remark} Note that the definition of the ruin time $\tau_0$ given above is consistent with \cite{Gerber1988}, whilst other authors define the ruin time in discrete models as the first time the reserve takes strictly negative values (see for example \cite{Willmot1993DR}). \end{Remark}
+\begin{Remark} The definition of the ruin time $\tau_0$ given above is similar to \cite{Gerber1988}, whilst other authors define the ruin time in discrete models as the first time the reserve takes strictly negative values (see for example \cite{Willmot1993DR}). \end{Remark}

+\begin{Remark} It is worth noting that the G-S function defined above could be further generalised by considering a Markov dependent penalty function, $\omega_{ij}(\cdot)$.
+As the aim of this paper is to present a unifying theory which can be used to obtain known results from the G-S literature, this generalisation is not included explicitly here to allow for the comparison to previous findings.
+However, the reader should keep in mind that the following results are implicitly more general than they may appear. \end{Remark}

 In addition to the risk process given in Eq.\,\eqref{eqCDTRM1}, we are also interested in the distribution of the associated `dual' risk process within a Markovian regime-switching environment.
 The dual risk process, denoted $\{\widehat{U}_n\}_{n \in \mathbb{N}}$, represents a process with (deterministic) unit losses per period and random (integer) gains.
 As such, the dynamics (jumps) of the dual risk process are equivalent in distribution to those of the reflection of a `regular' process as defined in Eq.\,\eqref{eqCDTRM1}, i.e.